-- Breaches of academic ethics which involve forgery, theft or falsification of University documents or credentials. - · Taking an exam for someone else or having someone else take an exam for you. - Fabrication of evidence, falsification of data, quoting directly or paraphrasing without proper acknowledgment of the source and/or presenting the ideas of another as your own in a senior thesis, master's thesis or doctoral dissertation, in scholarly articles submitted to refereed publications or conferences as a student. - Willful violation of a canon of an ethical code of the profession for which a student is preparing. - Repeated lower level violations such as fourth Level One, third Level Two or second Level Three violation.
+- Breaches of academic ethics which involve forgery, theft or falsification of University documents or credentials. - Taking an exam for someone else or having someone else take an exam for you. - Fabrication of evidence, falsification of data, quoting directly or paraphrasing without proper acknowledgment of the source and/or presenting the ideas of another as your own in a senior thesis, master's thesis or doctoral dissertation, in scholarly articles submitted to refereed publications or conferences as a graduate student. - Willful violation of a canon of an ethical code of the profession for which a graduate student is preparing.